theprivateer/blog/content/pages/ai.md

 title: AI
 template: null
 draft: false
-created_at: 2026-01-05T04:39:05+00:00
+created_at: 2026-01-05T14:39:05+10:00
-updated_at: 2025-03-04T16:40:27+00:00
+updated_at: 2026-01-16T12:35:14+10:00
 ---

-For somebody who is technically savvy, I have a fairly skeptical view of AI and its current ascendency in the tech industry.

-I do not knowingly or directly use generative AI tools (for writing, coding or research), nor do I use AI ‘assistants’ for automation.
+I've been fairly bullish against AI in the past.
+There has been a lot of hype, plenty of shallow thinking, and more than a few inflated claims about what it can do.

+At the same time, it's clearly not going away, and it's starting to mature.
+I'm not talking about artificial general intelligence or replacing human judgement.
+I'm talking about practical capabilities that already exist and are improving steadily.

+Large language models, when used with clear intent and strong guardrails, are genuinely useful.
+Agentic systems, when constrained properly, can reduce busywork and surface insights more efficiently than purely manual approaches.

-**Everything here is written by me, personally, not an AI.**
+That being said **everything here is written by me, personally, not an AI**.

-Furthermore, I also choose to block AI scrapers and crawlers.

-If you want to know why I have this page, read [The /ai 'manifesto'](https://www.bydamo.la/p/ai-manifesto).